 Also, don’t forget to double-check for possible misspellings or incorrect grammar.

-Being a stay-at-home moms and being a career woman are both noble jobs.
+Being a stay-at-home moms on a resume and being a career woman are both noble jobs.
 There’s nothing wrong with wanting to do both.
 You can always stay on top of things when you plan everything well and study the situation.
 Best of luck!